MervCodes

 Common Caching Strategies

 Not every caching scenario is the same.
-Choosing the right strategy depends on your data access patterns, consistency requirements, and tolerance for stale data.
+The right strategy depends on your access patterns and how much stale data you can tolerate.

 Cache-Aside (Lazy Loading)

-This is the most common strategy and the one shown in the examples above.
-The application manages the cache explicitly — it checks Redis before querying the source, and populates the cache after a miss.
-The advantage is simplicity and the fact that only requested data ends up in the cache.
-The downside is that the first request for any piece of data will always be slow.
+This is the most common strategy — it's what I showed above.
+The app manages the cache explicitly: check Redis first, populate on miss.
+The upside is simplicity and the fact that you only cache data that's actually being requested.
+The downside is that the first request for any piece of data will always be slow (cold cache).

 Write-Through